Monthly Threat intelligence, cyber security and regulation news – straight into your inbox. Sign up to our newsletter

 How is the traditional SOC set up?

-In a traditional SOC operation, the IT infrastructure is configured with a user endpoint device that connects to a network containing servers housing valuable data targeted by potential threat actors.
-The user endpoint device is equipped with a detection and response agent, yet notably, it operates exclusively in what we refer to as “audit mode.”
+A traditional SOC operation configures the IT infrastructure with a user endpoint device that connects to a network containing servers with valuable data targeted by potential threat actors.
+The detection and response agent on the user endpoint device operates exclusively in “audit mode.”

 Events and alerts may be generated and sent to a central Security Incident and Event Management (SIEM) platform for logging, but if the alert is not tuned to the correct priority or is using an outdated ruleset, this won’t be enough to raise a critical incident.